simdutf/simdutf/README.md

  *
  * @param input         the UTF-8 string to process
  * @param length        the length of the string in bytes
- * @return the number of char32_t words required to encode the UTF-8 string as UTF-32 */
-simdutf_warn_unused size_t utf32_length_from_utf8(const char * input, size_t length) noexcept;
+ * @return the number of char32_t code units required to encode the UTF-8 string as UTF-32 */ simdutf_warn_unused size_t utf32_length_from_utf8(const char * input, size_t length) noexcept;